fedor-ivn/project-f/Readme.md

 cmake .
 ```

-After initialization, you cna build the project.
+After initialization, you can build the project.

 ```bash
 cmake --build .